Aggravation of Preexisting Conditions

 You must prove a preexisting condition just as you would a new injury, through detailed analysis of your health before and after the accident.
 A healthy person generally does not have images, doctors’ notes and other test results.
-You likely do have this valuable evidence if you have a pre-existing medical condition.
-The existence of before and after information is an advantage to proving aggravation of a pre-existing condition.
-Our Phoenix injury attorneys use your doctors’ notes, diagnostic test results and treatments as a base for proving your condition at the time of the crash.
+You likely do have this valuable evidence if you have a preexisting medical condition.
+The existence of before and after information is an advantage to proving aggravation of a preexisting condition.
+Our Phoenix accident lawyers use your doctors’ notes, diagnostic test results and treatments as a base for proving your condition at the time of the crash.
 We can then show how the crash worsened your condition.

 An auto accident can aggravate a previous injury or illness.
 The fact that the condition already existed does not harm your case.
-Learn more about proving aggravation of a pre-existing condition during a free case evaluation with a Phoenix injury lawyer at Hirsch & Lyon Accident Law.
+Learn more about proving aggravation of a preexisting condition during a free case evaluation with the Phoenix accident lawyers at Hirsch & Lyon Accident Law.
 Call 602-535-1900 for more information about your rights and options for recovery.